datnh2201/wal-demo/README.md

 # Understanding Write-Ahead Logging (WAL)

-This project is a simple demonstration to help understand the concept of Write-Ahead Logging (WAL) and its role in ensuring transaction durability and isolation in database systems.
+This project is a simple demonstration to help understand the concept of Write-Ahead Logging (WAL) and its role in ensuring transaction atomicity, durability and isolation in database systems.

 ## What is Write-Ahead Logging?

 Write-Ahead Logging is a method for providing atomicity and durability (two of the ACID properties) in database systems.
-The central idea is that changes to data files only be written only after those changes have been logged.
+The central idea is that changes to data files only be written only after those changes have been logged and transaction is commited.

 ## How it Works